Business Immigration

 Estonia has raised the Digital Nomad Visa income threshold to €4,500 gross per month and capped its 2026 immigration quota at 1,292 slots.
 For HR and global mobility leaders, this creates a practical two-track system: use the quota-independent Digital Nomad Visa to bring in proven high-earning remote talent quickly, while planning well in advance for any quota-dependent residence permits tied to local employment.
 The result is greater predictability and a competitive edge in attracting premium global professionals to Estonia.

-The Updated Digital Nomad Visa Income Threshold
+1. The 2026 Digital Nomad Visa Income Requirement

-Estonia’s 2026 Immigration Quota in Context
+2. Estonia’s 2026 Immigration Quota in Context

 Separately, the Estonian Government has set the annual immigration quota for 2026 at 1,292 slots.
 This cap applies to third-country nationals seeking residence permits for work or business purposes under the Aliens Act (official text available on riigiteataja.ee).

-Actionable 2026 Planning Checklist for Employers
+4. Strategic Planning Checklist for 2026

 Frequently Asked Questions (FAQ)